BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2017-02-23-template-literals-all-the-way.md

 Now before I say anything more I'd like to clarify that I'm working with NodeJS almost all the time with full feature support for template strings and **no** issues with things like minification.
 So anything in my research that had to do with `not supported in all environments` was discarded as invalid.

-An initial bout of googling, I didn't find much to deter me from using template literals.
+After an initial bout of googling I didn't find much to deter me from using template literals.

-[This](http://softwareengineering.stackexchange.com/a/309623/199195) SO answer (among other things), speaks of IDE support and how having it makes working with template literals easier coz placeholders get highlighted.
-The [Airbnb Styleguide](https://github.com/airbnb/javascript#strings) prefers single-quoted strings and using template literals for interpolation.
+[This](http://softwareengineering.stackexchange.com/a/309623/199195) SO answer speaks of (among other things) IDE support and how having it makes working with template literals easier coz placeholders get highlighted.
+The [Airbnb Style Guide](https://github.com/airbnb/javascript#strings) prefers single-quoted strings and using template literals for interpolation.
 It doesn't say we *shouldn't* use template literals all the time.
 And then there's [this thread on reddit](https://www.reddit.com/r/javascript/comments/52ions/your_opinion_on_using_backtick_as_the_default/) that leads to a bunch of different places, most of which talk about browser support and minification and stuff that doesn't matter in my controlled NodeJs environment.

 [This guy](https://www.reddit.com/r/javascript/comments/52ions/your_opinion_on_using_backtick_as_the_default/d7otae8/) ran tests to figure out if using template literals poorly impacts performance but according to the results template literals are actually faster.

 So I decided to see if there was any other research around performance impact.
-One would assume that template literals would be slower than a plain old string (when not interpolating), because a plain old string is just a plain old string but a templater literal would check for interpolation even when no placeholders exist (though a good compiler would account for this and optimize accordingly).
+One would assume that template literals would be slower than a plain old string (when not interpolating) because a plain old string is just a plain old string but a template literal would check for interpolation even when no placeholders exist (though a good compiler would account for this and optimize accordingly).

 Someone did a test of ES6 features on a bunch of platforms (including Node v6.9.3) and the [results](https://kpdecker.github.io/six-speed/) don't tell me anything about single quoted strings vs. template literals in a non-interpolating string (in general the results don't look very promising for ES6 features, though; eek!).

-Most research seems to be around whether it's more performant to concatenate strings or use template literals when interpolation is required.
-No one seems to have a strong stance on whether template literals should or should not be used for everything, all the time.
+Most research seems to be centered around whether it's more performant to concatenate strings or use template literals when interpolation is required.
+No one seems to have a strong stance on whether template literals should or should not be used for everything.

 Some arguments I came across for why they *shouldn't* be used all the time (and my rebuttal):